zenstackhq/zenstack-docs/docs/the-complete-guide/part2/index.md

 - A generator function that transforms the ZModel schema into other artifacts

     The [@core/prisma](/docs/reference/plugins/prisma) built-in plugin is a good example.
-It strips out all ZenStack-specific syntax from the ZModel schema and generates a standard Prisma schema file that can be used with Prisma's tool chain.
+It strips out all ZenStack-specific syntax from the ZModel schema and generates a standard Prisma schema file that can be used with Prisma's toolchain.

 - Custom attributes and functions to extend the ZModel language